 Charter School Transportation Choice

-New this year, charter schools must indicate the grade levels the charter school is going to be serving for school year 2013-14.
+Charter schools must indicate the grade levels the charter school is going to be serving for school year 2014-15.
 Please do not simply indicate the grades levels the charter school is approved to serve.
-Rather, indicate the grade levels the charter school will actually serve in 2013-14.
+Rather, indicate the grade levels the charter school will actually serve in 2014-15.

 If a charter school provides any student transportation services, it must use vehicles and drivers that comply with all the statutes and rules governing pupil transportation.
 We are sending a copy of a document on these matters.

 Charter schools that decide to provide their own transportation services will be required to complete the year-end transportation report.
-Records must be kept on the number of buses used to transport students and annual mileage for the different types of transportation services.
+Records must be kept on the number of buses used to transport students and annual mileage, hours or routes for the different types of transportation services.
 The number of students transported will be obtained from the Minnesota Automated Reporting Student System (MARSS) electronic data submission.
 Expenditures for pupil transportation services will be obtained from the Uniform Financial Accounting and Reporting Standards (UFARS) electronic data submission.

 Regardless of whether charter schools elect to provide their own transportation services or use district-provided services, the charter schools must enter the appropriate MARSS transportation code on the student record.